-- a) The structure does not contribute to the significance of the parcel or Historic District in which it is located and - b) The loss of the building, structure or object would not adversely affect the integrity of the Historic District or its historic, architectural or aesthetic relationship to adjacent designated properties and
+- a) The structure does not contribute to the significance of the parcel or Historic District in which it is located and - b) The loss of the building, structure or object would not adversely affect the integrity of the Historic District or its historic, architectural or aesthetic relationship to adjacent designated properties and - c) Demolition of the structure will be inconsequential to the historic preservation needs of the

 Response - Two non-historic sheds are located partly on the 1020 property and partly within the alley.
-The sheds are not shown on the Willits Map or any other $19^{th}$ century aerial photographs.
+The sheds are not shown on the Willits Map or any other 19^{th} century aerial photographs.
 As such, the two sheds are not related to the period of significance of the miner's cabin and are requested to be demolished.